iluvdirt/Alfred-Workflows/README.md

 *Known Issues*

-I can't quite get the notification for F8 to work.
+~~I can't quite get the notification for F8 to work.
 It seems there's a delay in the process, so when it checks if the song is playing it's not always correct.
-Any help here would be great.
+Any help here would be great.~~
+(Fixed - script now waits 0.01 seconds before executing and that seems to have solved the problem without a (noticable) delay in notification)

 **Now Playing Notification**